extension-dev/include_notebook_docs/README.md

 Check out the Block Reference section and Block Basics for the full documentation.

-### Publishing Notebook into Mini-apps
+### Publishing Notebooks into Mini-apps
 One key feature of an include.ai Notebook is in "publishing."
 Upon publishing, the Notebook automatically hides away a lot of the complexity, such as raw javascript code and SQL instructions.
 The notebook becomes a simple-to-read, self-explanatory mini-app that anyone can use.

 ![Publish Notebook](images/2-publish-setting.png)

-## Workspaces, Sharing, and Publishing to the World
+# Workspaces, Sharing, and Publishing to the World

 ### Why Workspaces?

-Notebooks aren't very useful by themselves.
-They shine in a collaborative work environment: when you're making a notebook for a team member or what to use a notebook created by your team.
+Notebooks shine in a collaborative work environment: when you're making a notebook for a team member or what to use a notebook created by your team.

-Introducing the Workspace concept: It is a way to organize your notebooks -- note only for yourself but also for the rest of your team.
+Workspaces are how you organize notebooks.
 With workspaces, you have fine-grained control over not only who gets to see your notebooks but also who can make edits and publish them.

-Everyone starts with a personal workspace that is private to themself.
-You can always create workspaces and invite your colleagues through email.
-Click on the three dots next to the workspace name.
+Everyone starts with a personal workspace that is private.
+You can always create new workspaces.

+To invite a colleague to a workspace, click on the three dots next to the workspace name.

 ![Modify Workspace](images/3-workspace-three-dots.png)